 Is it too late to stop the world’s coral reefs from dissolving?

-Healthy coral reefs provides a home to over one million aquatic species and income in the billions and millions of jobs for people around the world.
+Healthy coral reefs provide a home to over one million aquatic species and income in the billions and millions of jobs for people around the world.
 In addition to food for people living near coral reefs especially on small islands.
-Coral reefs also provide a natural barrier protecting coastal cities, communities and beaches world wide from high surf and erosion.
-The potential for treatments for many of the world’s diseased may also rest in the vast biodiversity the world’s reefs host.
-I remember back in the day when I was trying to get elected to political office, it struck me how many of our leaders saw the ocean as a flat surface with little perspective on of concepts such as the Ocean’s being the lungs of the planet.
-I pray and hope that before it’s too late we all wake up and change our ways our days of playing on waves may be numbered.
+Coral reefs also provide a natural barrier protecting coastal cities, communities, and beaches worldwide from high surf and erosion.
+The potential for treatments for many of the worlds diseased may also rest in the vast biodiversity the world’s reefs host.
+I remember back in the day when I was trying to get elected to political office; it struck me how many of our leaders saw the Ocean as a flat surface with a little perspective on of concepts such as the Ocean’s being the lungs of the planet.
+I pray and hope that before it’s too late, we all wake up and change our ways.